microsoft/service-fabric-observer/Documentation/Using.md

 **CPU Usage - CPU Time**

-***Problem***: I want to know how much CPU my App is using and emit a warning when a specified threshold breached...
+***Problem***: I want to know how much CPU my App is using and emit a warning when a specified threshold is reached...

 ***Solution***: AppObserver is your friend.
 You can do exactly this, plus more. :)